ChildsplayOSU/bogl-docs/tutorials/expressions.md

 ---
-sort: 6 # Order in the sidebar
+sort: 5 # Order in the sidebar
-#permalink: /tutorials/expressions
 ---

 # Understanding Expressions